 Of the top reasons Liberty Safe chooses SecuRam electronic safe locks over those made by other manufacturers is because of their proven reliability.
 SecuRam has been an innovator in the industry and continually works to improve the technology used with their safe locks.

 If a problem does come up with a SecuRam lock, it can usually be resolved by the safe owner, instead of calling for service or a locksmith.
 These locks require very little maintenance.
 Basically, all you need to do is change your lock's nine-volt battery every six to 12 months to avoid low-battery issues.

-And if you are concerned about whether your electronic safe lock can stand up to electromagnetic pulses (EMP), SecuRam has you covered with their SafeLogic Xtreme lock.
-This lock will still work even when others fail after an EMP event.
+And if you are concerned about whether your electronic safe lock can stand up to electromagnetic pulses (EMP), SecuRam has you covered.
+SecuRam electronic locks have been third party tested to withstand an EMP.